remarshal-project/remarshal/README.md

 ### Wrappers

-The arguments `--wrap` and `--unwrap` are there to solve the problem of converting JSON and YAML data to TOML if the topmost element of that data is not of a dictionary type (i.e., not an object in JSON or an associative array in YAML) but a list, a string, or a number.
+The arguments `--wrap` and `--unwrap` are there to solve the problem of converting JSON and YAML data to TOML if the top-level element of that data is not of a dictionary type (i.e., not an object in JSON or an associative array in YAML) but a list, a string, or a number.
 Such data can not be represented as TOML directly; it needs to wrapped in a dictionary first.
 Passing the flag `--wrap someKey` to `remarshal` or one of its short commands wraps the input